Translating modern slavery supply chain policy ambitions into practice: activating behavioural triggers

 Sector Academic/University

-PI Contribution We have been contributing to a research project examining the media framing of worker exploitation events and disasters in garment production over the last 110 years.
-We have contributed to the structuring and theoretical framing of an extensive dataset to help to establish its contributions.
-This partnership is an additional spin-out from the main project objectives that arose from academic network development in Australia in August, 2022
+PI Contribution We have contributed to a research project examining the media framing of worker exploitation events and disasters in garment production over the last 110 years.
+We contributed to the structuring and theoretical framing of an extensive dataset to help to establish its contributions.
+This partnership is an additional spin-out from the main project objectives that arose from academic network development in Australia in August, 2022.
+A paper has been produced but was rejected from its initial target and is currently being reworked by the lead author at University of Melbourne

-Collaborator Contribution Our partners have provide full access to all their data and provided facilities for a series of workshops to develop the collaboration
+Collaborator Contribution Our partners have provided full access to all their data and provided facilities for a series of workshops to develop the collaboration

 Impact This collaboration is between Marketing academics at University of Melbourne; a lecturer in the School of Fashion and Textiles at RMIT University, and ourselves (operations and supply chain management).
 Outputs will be recorded in due course (upon publication)